• Study level

 Syllabus

-This course focuses on the study of scientific literature and the presentation, in seminar form, of certain aspects of biomimetic research.
-For this reason, its program may vary from year to year.
+This course focuses on the study of scientific literature and the presentation, in the form of seminars, of certain aspects of biomimetic research.
+For this reason, the program may vary from year to year.
 Some of the topics already covered in the past are:

 • Dynamics, assembly and self-organization of microtubules and motors in vitro.

-• Formation of membrane nanotube arrays by the action of motor proteins on an underlying microtubule array.
+• Formation of membrane nanotube networks by the action of motor proteins on an underlying microtubule network.

 • Membrane nanotubes and protein-membrane interaction.